 Recovery and Breast Augmentation Results

 After an hour or so in the recovery room, you will be discharged to the care of another adult who needs to stay with you for the evening.
 You will need someone to bring you to your first post-operative recheck, since you should not drive a car for the first two days after breast enlargement surgery, or while taking pain medication.
 Virtually every patient can resume normal everyday activities within 24 hours after surgery, including showering, doing one’s hair or applying cosmetics, dressing, eating normal meals, and moving about the house.
 You should avoid stretching or repetitive activities that might raise your pulse or blood pressure, which can increase the risk of bleeding and re-operation.
-Our superior anesthesia protocols, as well as careful, minimal-trauma surgery may allow most patients to feel well enough to go out for pizza on the way home from surgery, or to go dancing the next day.
+Our superior anesthesia protocols (TIVA), as well as careful, minimal-trauma surgery may allow patients to feel well enough to go out for pizza on the way home from surgery, or to go dancing the next day.
 But really, this makes no sense, since every patient having an operation must heal tissues and seal blood vessels.
 The less strenuous activity you engage in, the less likelihood of bleeding, bruising, discomfort, capsular contracture, or re-operation.
 Taking things easy, even if you feel great, is an investment in your final cosmetic result!
 Anything else that seeks to imply a superior surgical skill, “special” technique, or proprietary way to circumvent normal healing is simply marketing.
+“Too much, too soon” equals higher risk of problems, and is not a sign of superior plastic surgery!

 View more cases in our gallery, complete with before and after photos, information about the case, and detailed stories.